djeada/Parallel-And-Concurrent-Programming/README.md

 #### Semaphore

-Semaphore are used for synchronization (i.e "Hello there, function foo()!
+Semaphores are used for synchronization (i.e "Hello there, function foo()!
 Did you know that something occurred just now?").
 A semaphore is an integer variable that can only be accessed via two atomic operations: wait and signal.
 Changes to the sempahore value in the wait and signal actions must be carried out independently.
 That is, when one process changes a semaphore value, no other process can change the same semaphore value at that time.

 #### Common miconceptions